Jakob Fugger: Relationship with Maximilian I

-The expansion of high-risk, albeit very lucrative business connections to Maximilian I was undoubtedly promoted by Jakob.
+The expansion of high-risk, albeit very lucrative, business connections to Maximilian I was undoubtedly promoted by Fugger.
 In his view, the House of Habsburg was bound to be the dominant power and dynasty within the German region, and as such should receive his financial and political support.
 Jakob Fugger met the young Roman-German king for the first time in 1489 at a Frankfurt fair.

 At that time, his plans for the independent Duchy of Tyrol had been agreed upon with the king's chancellor, Johann Waldner.
 On 16 March 1490 Sigismund and the Tyrol Estates came together with King Maximilian also present.
 The archduke had to resign under the pressure from the estates, who accused him of mismanagement, and his possessions fell to the king.
 Maximilian then promised to repay all loans of its predecessor to Jakob Fugger.

 Thus the Fugger business became one of the most important financial backers of Maximilian, who since 1486 was co-regent of the Holy Roman Empire.
 After his father Frederick III died in 1493 he became the reigning emperor.
 Despite having constant financial difficulties due to an extravagant lifestyle and many failed political projects his reign saw the kingdoms of Spain, Bohemia and Hungary gained for the House of Habsburg, not by waging war but through advantageous marriage arrangements which were funded with the help of Jakob Fugger.